data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/session-template.md

 ## Description

 You're welcome to join us for our next Data Ethics & Society Reading Group on DAY the DATE at [TIME GMT](LINK-TO-TIMEDATE).
-This time we're going to watch/read [NAME OF CONTENT](LINK-TO-CONTENT) by AUTHOR(S), which is a VERY-SHORT-DESCRIPTION.
+This time we're going to watch/read [NAME OF CONTENT](LINK-TO-CONTENT) by AUTHOR(S), which VERY-SHORT-DESCRIPTION.

-Thank you to PERSON-WHO-SUGGESTED for suggesting this week's content, and to SESSION-LEADER, who'll be leading this week's meeting.
+Thank you to everyone who attended our [last session](LINK-TO-PREVIOUS-SESSION), where we voted for this content.

 ## Discussion points

-There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading.
+There will be time to talk about whatever we like, relating to the book, but here are some specific questions to think about while you're reading.

 - DISCUSSION-POINT-ONE
 - DISCUSSION-POINT-TWO